 I’m just going to look at how to spot price reductions on Rightmove.

 Zoopla already has that functionality.
-You can apply filters on Zoopla which will show you when and by how much the prices of property came down.
+You can apply filters on Zoopla which will show you when and by how much the prices of properties came down.
 Rightmove, however, has no such function.

 Luckily for us, however, there are browser extensions that will help you to unlock that data that, for whatever reason, Rightmove has decided to keep hidden.